btw-saanvi/E-commerce-follow-along/Readme.md

 We will store user mail inside global state.
 In store.js file configure an store with userReducer function that will handle global user email state.
 Inside userActions.js file write an function called setEmail that will help in storing email state inside global state.
-In Index.js file make sure to wrap APP component inside provider component with store as props.
+In Index.js file make sure to wrap APP component inside provider component with store as props

+### Milestone 32: Managing Global State in Login and Other Pages

+# Overview

+In this milestone, we will implement global state management for storing the email entered on the login page.
+The email will be stored using Redux and will be accessible across all pages using useSelector.